Family Law CASA Board

 Prior to his judicial service, Abdul was a partner in private practice.
 His broad and significant trial practice included cases before arbitrators and state and federal courts; he tried multiple cases to a jury verdict in federal court as a first chair.
 Abdul began his legal career as a clerk for Judge U.W.
 Clemon of the U.S. District Court for the Northern District of Alabama.

 Julie Maloney joined the board in 2023.
-She is the Manager of Human Resources at Puget Sound Energy where she leads a team of Human Resources Advisors that handles all employee relations and labor relations issues as well complex strategic projects.
 Julie has over 30 years of Human Resources Leadership experience in a variety of different industries such as Healthcare (Providence-Swedish), Shipyards (Vigor Marine), Glass Manufacturing (Hartung Glass), Wind Energy (Vestas), Transportation (Waste Management), and Distribution (International Paper) located both in the Pacific NW and California.
 Julie has supported and/or volunteered in various non-profit organizations such as Susan B. Komen Portland, OR; St. Joseph’s Center in Venice, CA; Women’s Shelter of Holy Rosary Church West Seattle, WA; Desert ARC Foundation Palm Desert, CA to name a few.
 Julie has a strong interest in CASA Family Law from both a parental perspective from being a Mom and divorced; and from a sibling perspective with a younger brother with Downs Syndrome.
 Julie is a passionate supporter of under-represented groups who struggle to obtain advocates for their custody cases.
 Julie is a graduate with her Masters in Counseling Psychology from California State University and her Bachelors in Psychology from University of California Santa Barbara.
 Julie lives in South Everett with her significant other.
 She enjoys weight-lifting, avid Seahawks & Cowboys fan, being on the water and spending time in the desert.
 Julie has an adult son who lives and works in Southwest Washington.

 Page Perey joined the board in 2023.
-She is currently the Director of Elementary Special Programs for the Issaquah School District.
-In this role she oversees the district’s Dual Language, Highly Capable, and Early Learning programs.
 Her career in education began in 1998 in the Snoqualmie School District where she taught for 9 years.
-Prior to her current position, she spent 11 years in middle, elementary school and district leadership in the Issaquah and Kent School Districts.
+She spent 11 years in middle, elementary school and district leadership in the Issaquah and Kent School Districts.
 While she has 24 years in education it was not her first career.
 She spent several years in the hospitality industry at the Hyatt Regency and Club Med and in the non-profit world at the Cystic Fibrosis Foundation and Seattle Works.
 She is a graduate of Miami University of Oxford, Ohio where she earned a Bachelor of Arts in Political Science.
 She also holds a Master of Global Management from The Thunderbird School of Global Management in Arizona.
 She volunteers on the King County Library Foundation’s annual gala planning committee and is active in P.E.O. a philanthropic women’s organization that provides scholarships and grants for women who are pursuing college and graduate education.
 She and her husband love to travel and have visited many beautiful destinations from Hawaii and Mexico to China and Taiwan but continue to return to France annually where they love to do self-guided walking and cycling tours.
 Page always loves returning home to her Peloton.
 They both grew up in Seattle, met in middle school and currently live in Renton.

 Deena Rataezyk joined the board in 2023.
 She is the Vice President – Marketing and Communications Director at Sound Community Bank.
 Her focus on outward communication, brand development, and campaign integrations has allowed her to create a holistic marketing team responsible for all aspects of social media, web performance, digital and print advertising, trigger campaigns, and company analytics.
 Deena works closely with all stakeholders to monitor marketing performance in relation to the bank’s strategic goals.
 Prior to joining Sound Community Bank, Deena spent time at Real Networks and Nightforce Optics, where she furthered her marketing career by learning the ins and outs of marketing SAAS and relationship-based programs.
 Deena graduated from Washington State University with a degree in Consumer Studies.
 Her first experience with the Spokane County Courts, in their Diversion Unit, changed her outlook on the needs of the court system and began her 25-plus years of volunteering.
 In 2015 she was recognized as an Outstanding Advocate for her local public school system.
 In her free time, Deena enjoys traveling with her husband and three kids.